 - Verify that you are signed in and have privileges to create groups.

-- Click Groups at the top of the site and click Create New Group on the My Groups tab.
+- Click Groups at the top of the site and click Create group on the My Groups tab.

 - Add a thumbnail image to represent the group.

-- Enter a group name and tags.
+- Provide a group name and tags.
 You can also add a short summary.

 - For Who can view this group?, select one of the following: